Iran's Rouhani says possible to overcome animosity with U.S.

 SCEPTICAL ON SYRIA

-He made no mention of the more difficult negotiations that lie ahead to conclude a permanent agreement on Iran's nuclear programme, which the West believes is aimed at developing weapons.
+He made no mention of the more difficult negotiations that lie ahead to conclude a permanent agreement on Iran's nuclear program, which the West believes is aimed at developing weapons.

 However, he poured cold water on a U.N.-sponsored peace conference on the civil war in Syria, which opened in Montreux, Switzerland on Wednesday in the absence of Iran, a key ally of Damascus, which was excluded after refusing to endorse the goal of a transition from President Bashar al-Assad's rule.